charanbhatia/automation-test-script/README.md

 ### Issue: TinyMCE Editor in Read-only Mode

-As visible in the screenshot, the TinyMCE editor on the form displays the following error message:
+the TinyMCE editor on the form displays the following error message:

 ```
 TinyMCE is in read-only mode because you have no more editor loads available this month.